nshawn4675/nshawn4675.github.io/_posts/2021-02-26-Validate-Stack-Sequences.md

 ---
 layout: post
 title: "[LeetCode February Challange] Day 26 - Validate Stack Sequences"
 date: 2021-02-26 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Medium, Stack, Google]
+tags: [Medium, Array, Stack, Simulation, Google, C++]
 ---
 Given two sequences <font color="red">pushed</font> and <font color="red">popped</font> **with distinct values**, return <font color="red">true</font> if and only if this could have been the result of a sequence of push and pop operations on an initially empty stack.